HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-08-08-nix-emacs/index.md

 Unfortunately, nix still has a rather steep learning curve.
-I have been banging my head against the table quite a few times over the past week, and this is AFTER I printed the manual and read most of it :) In this note, I'll take you along for the journey of a first more serios expreiment: building the latest emacs, with a few extras enabled.
+I have been banging my head against the table quite a few times over the past week, and this is AFTER I printed the manual and read most of it :) In this note, I'll take you along for the journey of a first more serios experiment: building the latest emacs, with a few extras enabled.

 In the following sections we will actually create **four** different build variant that realize our